jeffrom/tunk/README.md

 ## status

-😬 *not super stable* 😬

-tunk is pretty stable, but also has bugs, and I may introduce some breaking changes until tunk reaches `v1.0.0`.
-After that, breaking changes are very unlikely.
+tunk is pretty stable, but also has edge cases still to work out, and I may introduce some breaking changes until tunk reaches `v1.0.0`.

 ## install